RhettTien/Batch-Editor-Tools/README.md

 AttributeError: 'QObject' object has no attribute 'window'
 ```

-**If you trigger another bug, please copy the detailed error message and submit an issue in Github and I'll fix it as soon as possible.**
+**If you trigger another bug, please copy the detailed error message and submit an issue, and I'll fix it as soon as possible.**

 ---